Automation Management

 How are Automations different from Workflows?
 Answer: Workflows are special cases of automation that are designed to solve the following use cases:

 Escalation notifications to specific users/teams in case of no response to users - After sending a notification, workflows also manage the state of the triggered notification.
-Eg. there automatically get dismissed in case the messages are replied to.
+Eg. they automatically get dismissed in case the messages are replied to.
 This is not the case with notifications triggered via automation.

 Automated reply on request or ticket creation.
 These messages can be dismissed by users on Slack.